Rehabilitation & Reintegration Program

 Hamlin’s Women’s Empowerment Program

 In 2021, Hamlin Fistula Ethiopia, with the support of Women’s Hope International, developed and launched the Women’s Empowerment Program to provide more former fistula patients with the chance to learn at Desta Mender.
-Training is provided by Holleta College and those women who are in need of income support are selected and invited to return to Desta Mender for the three-month residency program to learn vital vocational skills.
+Initially, training was provided for women in need of income support through a three-month residency program to learn vital vocational skills.
+Today, it is a two-month programsu pported by Hamlin Fistula Ethiopia and its partners.
+This groundbreaking initiative empowers women to live with choices and independence – in turn empowering their community and those around them.
+The program offers a range of opportunities, including small-business guidance.

 “The additional vocational training will create a complete healing process for women with childbirth injuries and enable them to rebuild their lives with confidence.”

-The feedback from former patients has been overwhelmingly positive, the program truly life changing for many women like Mulu; “I used to live in much suffering.
+The feedback from former patients has been overwhelmingly positive; the program is truly life changing for women like Mulu: “I used to live in much suffering.
 When we were invited for this training after being cured, I was so happy and did not have words to express… I hope to open a small inn in my village and sell food.”